 • 3.7 days in the 140 mg erenumab group

-A greater than 50% reduction in the mean number of migraine days per month was achieved for
+A reduction of more than 50% in the average number of migraine days per month was achieved for

 • 43.3% of patients in the 70 mg erenumab group